ucontacti/player_identifier_Dota2/README.md

 # player_identifier_Dota2
-Player authentication in Dota 2 based on Keystroke and Mouse Movement
+Player authentication in Dota 2 based on Keystroke and Mouse Movement Work in progress ...

 ## Running
-* Using Python(Make sure you are using python 3.8 or above):
+Using Python(Make sure you are using python 3.8 or above):
     ```
     pip install -r requirements.txt
     python app.py